 The practice of work, the officials explain, is the following: the family receives money to purchase housing, the amount is usually only enough for an apartment in other villages in the region.
 However, if the family has its own savings, they can add and buy an apartment in Magadan.
 Later, residents can sell their housing in the region and move to the central regions of the country.

-In 2015, the rate of resettlement is planned to increase to close at least one or two villages completely.
-“We are preparing to offer people one of the options: either this is new housing in Magadan, in the regional centers - in Ola, in the Tent.
+In 2015, they plan to increase the rate of settlement in order to close at least one or two villages completely.
+“We are preparing to offer people one of the options: either this is new housing in Magadan, in regional centers - in Ola, in Palatka.
 Or at the choice of residents through a certificate it will be possible to purchase such housing.
 Of course, the allocated funds are not enough to quickly solve this problem.
-And I hope that the current federal law on the closing villages will be of great help, ”explained the Governor of the Magadan Region, Vladimir Pecheny.
+And I hope that the current federal law on closing settlements will still be a serious help, ”explained Vladimir Pechenyi, Governor of the Magadan Region.

-The authorities of the Magadan region are also preparing documents for the appeal to the government of the country on the recognition at the federal level of the closing 11 villages of the region.
-According to the Federal Law N125 “On Housing Subsidies to Citizens Leaving the Extreme North and Equal Areas”, five settlements were settled almost completely from 2005 (Kulu village of Tenkinsky district, Spornoye village, Elgen village and Tuskan Yagodninsky district, Ust-Srednekan Srednekansky district).
-789 certificates were provided to families (1665 people).
-The pilot project of social restructuring of the Far North regions, implemented from 2002 to 2006 with the involvement of the World Bank for Reconstruction and Development, allowed 4 527 families to be relocated to 10 thousand people in the Susumansky district of the Magadan region.
+The authorities of the Magadan region are also preparing documents to apply to the government of the country for recognition at the federal level as closing 11 villages in the region.
+According to Federal Law N125 "On housing subsidies to citizens leaving the regions of the Far North and equivalent localities", five settlements have been almost completely settled since 2005 (the village of Kulu, Tenkinsky district, settlement Spornoye, the villages of Elgen and Taskan, Yagodninsky district, Ust-Srednekan Srednekansky district).
+789 families (1665 people) were awarded certificates.
+A pilot project for social restructuring of the Far North, carried out in the period from 2002 to 2006 with the assistance of the World Bank for Reconstruction and Development, allowed 4 527 families - more than 10 thousand people to be resettled in the Susumansky District of the Magadan Region.